• Skip to main content

 Recipe Ingredients:

-Here’s everything you’ll need to make this corn casserole with cream cheese recipe along with how to prep.
+Here’s everything you’ll need to make this corn casserole with cream cheese recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Cream Cheese Corn Casserole with Green Chiles in glass bowls.

 • Scallions: I like scallions in this recipe because of their delicate onion flavor and because they cook quickly in the butter.
-You can use onion if you prefer but you may need to add oil to keep the onion and butter from burning.
+You can use onion if you prefer, but you may need to add oil to keep the onion and butter from burning because onion takes longer to soften.

 • Corn Kernels: Use frozen thawed corn kernels for ease or fresh corn kernels when fresh corn is in season.